-- 1st Number = Nitrogen: The first number gives the concentration of nitrogen in the product.
+The first number gives the percentage of nitrogen in the product.
 Nitrogen encourages foliage growth, among other benefits.
-A 5-10-5 fertilizer would contain 5% nitrogen by weight.
+A 5-10-5 fertilizer would contain 5 percent nitrogen by weight.
 So for every pound of fertilizer applied there is really only .05 pounds of nitrogen.
-(The 10-pound bag of 5-10-5 fertilizer, then, there is 0.5 pound of nitrogen.
+In a 10-pound bag of 5-10-5 fertilizer, then, there is 0.5 pound of nitrogen.
 Fertilizers high in nitrogen are often used for grass or for other plants where green foliage growth is more important than flowering.

-The middle number refers to the concentration of phosphorous.
-Phosphorus contributes to many fundamental plant processes such as rooting and setting flower buds.
-A 5-10-5 fertilizer would contain 10% phosphorous by weight or .1 pounds of phosphorous.
-(The 10-pound bag mentioned above would contain 1 lb. of phosphorus.)
+The middle number refers to the percentage of phosphorous in the fertilizer product.
+Phosphorus contributes to many fundamental plant processes, such as rooting and setting flower buds.
+A 5-10-5 fertilizer contains 10 percent phosphorous by weight or .1 pounds of phosphorous per pound of product.
+A 10-pound bag, then, contains 1 lb. of phosphorus.

-- 3rd Number = Potassium: The final number in the major ingredients listing gives the percentage of potassium in the product.
+The final number in the major ingredients listing gives the percentage of potassium in the product.
 Potassium contributes to the overall health and vigor of plants.
-Again, a 5-10-5 fertilizer would contain 5% potassium by weight or .05 pounds of potassium per pound of product.
-In a 10-pound bag mentioned above would contain .5 lb. potassium.)
+Again, a 5-10-5 fertilizer contains 5 percent potassium by weight or .05 pounds of potassium per pound of product.
+In a 10-pound bag, there is .5 lb. of potassium.

-- Complete Fertilizers: Fertilizers that contain all three major nutrients are considered complete fertilizers.
-There are specialized fertilizers which are called incomplete because they lack one or more major nutrients such as a fertilizer labeled 0-20-20.
+Fertilizers that contain all three major nutrients are known as complete fertilizers.
+There are also specialized fertilizers which are called incomplete because they lack one or more major nutrients, such as a fertilizer labeled 0-20-20, which is lacking in nitrogen.

-- Fertilizer Ratio (An easier comparison): An easier way to compare the numbers is to break them down to the fertilizer ratio or the amounts of the 3 major nutrients in relation to each other.
-A 5-10-5 fertilizer has a ratio of 1-2-1.
-This becomes important when looking for a fertilizer for a specific need.
+Another way to compare different complete fertilizers is by ratio rather than by weight.
+A fertilizer labeled 5-10-5 has a ratio of 1-2-1.
+This becomes important when you are looking for fertilizer to meet a specific need.
 A 1-2-1 ratio is often recommended for vegetables, which need plenty of phosphorous to set fruit.
-1-2-1 could be 5-10-5, 10-20-10 or any similar extrapolation.
+A 1-2-1 fertilizer could be labeled 5-10-5, 10-20-10, or any number with the same proportions.

-- Organic fertilizers: Organic fertilizers must specify which nutrient(s) is organic and it must be identified as either synthetic and/or natural, by percentage.
-For example: 20% of Nitrogen organic (6% synthetic, 14% organic).
-When something is labeled "organic", it simply means it contains carbon atoms.
-However, we have come to expect that organic fertilizer, like organic food, comes from natural processes and contains nothing synthetic.
-That tends to be the case, especially as consumers become more educated, but be sure to read the label before you make a purchase.
+Strictly speaking, an "organic" material is anything that contains carbon atoms.
+However, in popular usage, we have come to expect that organic fertilizers, like organic food, are manufactured by natural processes and contains nothing synthetic.
+That tends to be the case with most commercial products, especially as consumers become more educated, but be sure to read the label before you make a purchase.

 - Having a soil test done before you start adding amendments will tell you what you actually need.
 If your soil pH is too high or too low, your plants will not be able to access some nutrients, even if they are present in the soil.

-- You can get by with a smaller quantity of fertilizers that have high analysis numbers than with lower numbers.
-Five pounds of 10-20-10 would give you the same nutrient value as 10 pounds of 5-10-5.
+- You can get by with a smaller quantity of fertilizers that have high analysis numbers than those with lower numbers.
+In other words, five pounds of 10-20-10 would give you the same nutrient value as 10 pounds of 5-10-5.